Contents

 Schedules

-Schedules are different ways employees can be assigned to shifts.
+Schedules are the different ways employees can be assigned to shifts.
 In a department store for example, most employees might use the same shifts.
 The pharmacy department may use completely different shifts with different time periods though.

 Categories